FabienFP/07-Course-Project/README.md

 # STEP 3: base model
 We choice the Resnet34 model pre-train

+The laste layer is change with a nn.Seuential() with a linear classifier and Dopout() layer

 # SETP 4 : improve the model
 improve with